Can defaulted student loans be forgiven? Most programs require you first get out of default, then apply for forgiveness.

 Should you get out of default?

 There are a lot of benefits to getting student loans out of default.
-You can protect your paycheck from wage garnishment, regain eligibility for FHA Loans, financial aid, deferment, forbearance, and qualify for loan forgiveness.
+You can protect your paycheck from wage garnishment, regain eligibility for FHA Loans, financial aid, deferment, forbearance, and start qualifying for loan forgiveness.
 But there are three drawbacks:

-- Settlement is no longer an option.
-If you agree to a settlement on your federal student loan while your loans are in default, you will have 90 days to pay the full amount.
-Part of the settlement may include removing some of the collection fees and interest from your balance.
+Settlement is no longer an option.
+If you agree to a settlement on your federal student loan while you are in default, you will have 90 days to pay the full amount.
+Part of the settlement may include having some of the collection fees and interest removed from your balance.

-- The loans will appear on your credit report.
+The loans will appear on your credit report.
 Many borrowers have been in default for so long that their student loans have been removed from their credit reports.
-Getting out of default either through rehabilitation or consolidation will cause the loans to reappear on your report with all three credit bureaus, which may cause your credit scores to drop temporarily.
-But the delinquency and default status should not return.
+Getting out of default either through rehabilitation or consolidation will cause the loans to reappear on your report, which may cause your credit score to temporarily drop.
+However, the delinquency and default status should not return.

-- The payment amount may increase.
-While you’re in default, your whole financial situation (medical bills, cost of living, child support, and so on.) affects your monthly payment.
+The payment amount may increase.
+While you’re in default, your whole financial situation (medical bills, cost of living, child support, etc.) is factored into your monthly payment.
 But when you return to good standing, your bills no longer matter.

 If you want help choosing the right strategy for you, schedule a free 10-minute call with me today.
-We’ll review your loans to find the best path to get you back in repayment and on the track toward loan forgiveness.
+We’ll go over your loans to find the best path to get you back in repayment and on the track towards loan forgiveness.